tspoorthyreddy/CICD-with-Git-Jenkins-Ansible-K8s/README.md

 Integrate Tomcat with Jenkins
 1. Install "Deploy to container" plugin
-2. on jenkins Configure tomcat server with credentials
+2. On Jenkins Configure tomcat developer credentials